Dr. Christopher Bonvillain

 I am an aquatic ecologist with interests ranging from ecosystem-level physical processes to organismal biology and ecology.
 I enjoy Louisiana and have spent my career working in the multitude of aquatic ecosystems throughout the state.
 Although crayfish and fish are my principal research organisms, all biota in the aquatic realm pique my interest.
 Take a couple of minutes to look around and contact me with any questions.

 Lauren is from Alamo, California and graduated from Mills College with a B.A. in biology and a minor in environmental studies.
-Her thesis is examining population characteristics of Procambarus clarkii from hydrologically impaired areas in the Atchafalaya River Basin.
+She graduated from Nicholls in Fall 2017 with an M.S. in Marine and Environmental Biology.
+Her thesis examined population characteristics of Procambarus clarkii from hydrologically impaired areas in the Atchafalaya River Basin.

 Alexa is from Reno, Nevada and graduated from Arkansas Tech University with a B.S. in fisheries science.
-Her thesis is examining crayfish population characteristics in two hydrologically different Louisiana river-floodplain systems.
+She graduated from Nicholls in Fall 2018 with an M.S. in Marine and Environmental Biology.
+Her thesis examined crayfish population characteristics in two hydrologically different Louisiana river-floodplain systems.